Water-Melon/Melang/docs/reactive.md

 hello
 ```

-As we can see in this example, if `watch` is called, *handler* will be called when *a*'s value changed.
+As we can see in this example, if `watch` is called, `handler` will be called when `a`'s value changed.

-We should note that *handler* is a function, its parameter supports reference.
-So in this example, *newValue* and *userData* are not references.
-So every modification on *userData* can not affect on the outer scope variable as we wish.
+We should note that `handler` is a function, its parameter supports reference.
+In this example, `newValue` and `userData` are not references.
+So every modification on `userData` can not affect on the outer scope variable as we wish.

 So let's fix this problem.